AdobeDocs/experience-manager-65.en/help/sites-administering/extending-the-design-importer-for-landingpages.md

 * Target URL, supports third party and AEM url
 * Page rendering options (same window, new window, and so on)

 HTML tag to include graphical link component in the imported zip.
-Here href maps to target url, img src is the rendering image, "title" is taken as hover text and so on.
+Here href maps to target url, img src is the rendering image, "title" is taken as hover text, and so on.

 ```xml
 <div id="cqcanvas">